 We found that generating more embryos will increase the gain but will quickly have diminishing returns.
-The increase in height or any other trait will not even double, even if it were miraculously possible to generate hundreds of embryos (this is currently science fiction).
+For example, the increase in height or any other trait will not double even if it were miraculously possible to generate hundreds of embryos (which is currently science fiction).

-Polygenic scores are expected to improve, due to the ever increasing size of genetic studies.
-This can substantially increase the gain.
+Polygenic scores are expected to improve, due to the ever increasing size of genetic studies, and this can substantially increase the gain.
 However, the accuracy of the scores cannot increase indefinitely, because it is limited by the “heritability” of the trait, i.e., by the contribution of genetics to the determination of the trait.
 Current polygenic scores are further limited because they are only based on common genetic markers.

 Is the gain guaranteed?

-The fact that height improves by 2-3cm on average does not guarantee that the child will indeed be 2-3cm taller than based on natural conception.
+The fact that height increases by 2-3cm on average does not guarantee that the child will indeed be 2-3cm taller than based on natural conception.
 Three factors add noise:

 - Children inherit a random mixture of the two chromosomes of each parent.
-The scores of each given set of embryos will thus vary to some degree due to chance.
+Thus, the scores of a given set of embryos must vary to some degree due to chance alone.

 - Genetics alone does not fully determine the trait.
-Environmental factors have an important influence, in particular for intelligence.
+Environmental factors have an important influence on virtually all polygenic traits.

 What else can limit the utility of embryo screening?

-- The number of viable embryos generated by IVF decreases sharply with maternal age.
-The gain from embryo screening will decrease very fast once the number of embryos goes under five.
+- The number of viable embryos generated by IVF decreases with maternal age, and the gain from embryo screening will decrease very fast once the number of embryos goes under five.
 Further, not all embryos that seem viable after growing for a few days in the lab will eventually lead to a live birth.

 - IVF in an invasive procedure, which causes substantial discomfort and some health risks to the prospective mother.
 It is also very expensive.

-- Scores are less predictive within families than originally reported when tested across unrelated individuals.
-This is because polygenic scores owe some their their success to simply predicting the ancestry of the individual, or predicting the genomes (and hence the behavior) of the parents.
+- Scores are less predictive within families than originally reported when evaluated across unrelated individuals.
+This is because polygenic scores owe some their their success to simply predicting the ancestry of the individual, or predicting the genomes (and hence the behavior) of the parents and thus the environment they induce.
 Within a family, all siblings have the same ancestry and the same parents, and hence the scores are less accurate for the purpose of distinguishing between siblings (the embryos).